cezarypiatek/GRPC-Mock-Server/README.md

 ### Option 3: Using TestChartGrpcMockServerConnector

-`TestChartGrpcMockServerConnector` uses [SmoothSailing](https://github.com/cezarypiatek/SmoothSailing) to deploy GRPC-Mock-Server into Kubernetes cluster directly from the C# code
+`TestChartGrpcMockServerConnector` uses [SmoothSailing](https://github.com/cezarypiatek/SmoothSailing) to deploy GRPC-Mock-Server into Kubernetes cluster directly from the C# code.
+This option requires `Helm` and `kubectl` to installed on the host machine.

 ```cs
 await using var connector = new TestChartGrpcMockServerConnector(protoDirectory: "protos", grpcPort:5033);